CryoYohan/Subvi-Houseowner-Subdivision-Website/README.md

 Database: SQL Server
 Authentication: Secure login with role-based access
 ## 🎯 Why This Project?
 Managing a subdivision involves various tasks, from handling payments to security, event planning, and community engagement.
-[Your Project Name] ensures a smooth and organized way to manage everything in one place.
+Subvi ensures a smooth and organized way to manage everything in one place.

 ## 🔗 Get Started
 1️⃣ Clone this repository